 Note: A Class I railroad is a large rail operator.
 Data represent miles of road owned (aggregate length of road, excluding yard tracks, sidings, and parallel lines).

 The evolution of rail transportation in the United States can be conceptualized as a cycle composed of phases of introduction, rapid growth, maturity, and rationalization.

 - Maturity (1915-1950).
-This period marked the age of rail transportation dominance as by 1930, the 250,000 miles rail network accounted for about 65% of all the freight tonnage carried in the United States and close to the totality of long-distance passenger transport.
-Rail technology was standardized and showed little improvements in terms of speed.
-Competition from trucks was, however, beginning to be felt, notably for short hauls.
-Mileage started to slowly decline with unprofitable lines being abandoned.
+This period marked the age of rail transportation dominance.
+By 1930, a rail network of 250,000 miles accounted for about 65% of all the freight tonnage carried in the United States and was close to the totality of long-distance passenger transport.
+Rail technology was standardized and showed little improvement in terms of speed.
+However, competition from trucks was beginning to be felt, notably for short hauls.
+Mileage started to decline with unprofitable lines being abandoned.
 The Great Depression of the 1930s marked the first significant rationalization with the abandonment of more than 16,000 road-miles between 1930 and 1940.
 By 1950 the system was downsized to 224,000 road-miles.
 In addition, heavy regulations from the ICC led to a standard private sector response; lack of investments, increased accidents, reduced punctuality, and the bankruptcy of several companies.